 Gravlax / Lox

-For this challenge, I researched several recipes and ended up doing kind of a combination between this recipe from SeriousEats.com and this one from TheKitchn.com.
+For this challenge, I researched several recipes and ended up doing kind of a combination of this recipe from SeriousEats.com and this one from TheKitchn.com.

 For the smoked salt portion of the mixture, I used smoked Alderwood salt.
 During the prepping process, I left the skin on both pieces of my salmon.
 Preferably, I would have taken it off, but had trouble so just left it on.